 Make a PlanMake a Plan

 Take an assessment of your current home and measure the sizes of each room and storage area.
-Note all the main possessions in each room and try to get a sense already of what you’ll want to keep and what you can do without.
-Since you’ll be looking for a smaller and more manageable home, it’s important that you know what your current home’s dimensions are so you can easily compare them.
-You don’t want to end up with a place that’s too small, but you also don’t want it to be too similar to your current home.
+Note all the main possessions in each room and get a sense of what you’ll want to keep and what you can do without.
+Since you’ll be looking for a smaller and more manageable home, you must know your current home’s dimensions to easily compare them.
+You don’t want to end up with a tiny place, but you also don’t want it to be similar to your current home.

 Bonus Tip: Take photos as you go through each room.
 You might like to look back at your old place in later years.